Skip to content

 The core testing utilities have no extra dependencies.
 Install your test runner of choice (Vitest is recommended):

-Every testing utility in this guide is designed to solve that problem.
+Every testing utility in this guide is built around that idea.
 The most common approach is blacTestSetup(), which swaps in a fresh registry before each test and restores the original after:

 import { ensure } from '@blac/core';